Second Chad Hilton book available now

 If writing is time and brain-consuming then editing is its big nasty brother.
 Weirdly, however, I enjoy it.
 If I was to offer one tip to any author’s starting out it would be to find yourself the best editor you can afford.
 I was fortunate enough to find Mark Leggatt, who is not only a McIlvanney nominated author in his own right but is also an expert development and copy editor.
 A pre-requisite for working with Mark, and I assume most editors, is a thick skin.
 I’ve learned to take criticism in a positive way and use it rather than rage against it!

-Following the success of Best Served Cold (available on Amazon), the second in my Chad Hilton series, My Name Is Justice, will be published in September.
+Following the success of Best Served Cold, the second in my Chad Hilton series, My Name Is Justice, is now available!
+Published in October 2023